If Final Cut Pro isn't working

 Try to reproduce your issue.

-If you can’t reproduce the issue using test media, the issue may be related to the media in the affected project.
+If you can't reproduce the issue using test media, the issue might be related to the media in the affected project.
 Obtain new copies of the media from the original source.

 Reset Final Cut Pro preferences

 Resetting preferences doesn't affect your libraries, projects, or media.
 However, any custom preference settings will be reset to their default settings.
 To reset Final Cut Pro settings:

 Choose Final Cut Pro > Settings and note any specific settings you've made.